 | EdPsyc Interactive: Courses | Home Page |

 A worldview, conceptual framework, or model is a critical component of one's vision of the possibilities for human learning and development as it defines the important variables to consider and the relationships among those variables.
 There are a number of different philosophical positions that provide a foundation for organization and interpretation of empirical data into models.
 One of those positions is that the universe and everything in it is comprised of physical, material components.
 It operates in a deterministic manner (much like a machine) and components can be reduced to a simple entity.
-If one wants to know about multiple entities, these can be studied one at a time and then aggregate the acquired knowledge for an understanding of the whole.
-This is the foundation of Newtonian physics and the position that forms the foundation for much of the research in psychology.
+If one wants to know about multiple entities, these can be studied one at a time and the acquired knowledge can then be aggregated for an understanding of the whole.
+This is the foundation of Newtonian physics and the position that forms the foundation for much of the research in science, including psychology.
 An implication of this belief is that the interaction of domains such as cognition and emotion can be studied by adding and subtracting explicit, measurable variables in multiple variations.
 For example, if one wants to study the relationship of critical thinking and emotional development, each can be investigated separately and then studied together by first introducing one factor, then removing it, and introducing another factor.
 If one wants to study what makes for an effective school, the researcher can introduce factors one at a time to see which one has the greatest impact.

-This systems approach is reflected in this framework in several ways.
+This systems/organismic/holarichical approach is reflected in this framework in several ways.
 First, the basis of the framework stems from an acceptance of the three major aspects of human beings (Mind, Body and Spirit) that have been the focus of the study since the ancient Greeks.
 These relationships would be represented as a whole (the person) with three component parts (body, mind, spirit).

 In terms of mind (a whole, sometimes called the human personality), there is wide support for three dimensions or domains (e.g., Eysenck, 1947; Miller, 1991; Norman, 1980): 1) cognition (knowing, understanding, thinking); 2) affect (feelings, emotions, attitudes, predispositions); and 3) conation (volition, will, intentions to act, reasons for taking action).
 The three components of the mind can be used to organize many of the major issues and topics discussed in educational psychology.
 This framework recognizes that the mind receives information and manifests action through the body.
 Body can be considered in terms of 1) biological or genetic influences; 2) bodily functioning, and 3) overt behavior as extensively studied by behaviorists (Graham, 2002).
-The framework also recognizes there is a feedback loop between overt responses (or "behavior") and resulting stimuli from the environment.
+The framework also recognizes that there is a feedback loop between overt responses (or "behavior") and resulting stimuli from the environment.
 Finally, the framework recognizes both biological and spiritual influences on the development and functioning of the components of mind.

 There are therefore five major components of the individual in this systems approach to the study of human behavior: